 Put all your references in RefWorks, create quick and easy bibliographies, build your knowledgebase.

-To find articles for your Women, Gender Sexuality Studies research projects, the following research databases are suggested:
+To find articles for your Women, Gender Sexuality Studies research projects, start with the following research databases:

 To find books at UMass, you have two options.